aws-samples/automated-llm-insight-discovery-framework/docs/AWS_Cloud9_CDK_Deployment_Manual.md

 1. Deployment in other region

-AWS Lambda layers ARN can vary by region, and for the purpose of this proof of concept (POC), we are utilizing a layer that includes the pandas library.
+AWS Lambda layers ARN can vary by region, we are utilizing a layer that includes the pandas library.

 For example for us-west-2, you need to use
 ```python
 arn:aws:lambda:us-west-2:336392948345:layer:AWSSDKPandas-Python312:6
 ```

 please open the file `.projenrc.py` and modify the parameter `sdk_pandas_layer`

 Please check your region here. https://aws-sdk-pandas.readthedocs.io/en/stable/layers.html